-Give thanks for our NYC events in November 2016, which will help you make plans for things to do on Thanksgiving and the rest of the month.
-Use our guide to find the best holiday events, including the Macy’s Thanksgiving Day Parade (check out last year’s incredible photos from the Macy’s Thanksgiving Day Parade) and amazing holiday markets.
+Give thanks for our list of NYC events in November 2019, which will help you make plans for things to do on Thanksgiving and the rest of the month.
+Our guide will help you find the best holiday events, including the Macy’s Thanksgiving Day Parade and the inflation of Macy’s parade balloons and amazing holiday markets.
 But that’s not all!
 There’s also Veterans Day activities and the beloved Radio City Christmas Spectacular.
 And for those who just want to rock out, November has a ton of great concerts on deck, too.

 More than 40,000 marathoners hotfoot it (or puff, pant and stagger) through all five boroughs over a 26.2-mile course.
 Stake out a lively spot—we recommend along Fourth Avenue in Park Slope, Brooklyn; First Avenue between 60th and 96th Streets in Manhattan; or Central Park South near the finish line—to cheer on the passing throngs.

 Comedy Central is shutting it down this year with a slate of household names in comedy performing and speaking throughout the city.
-See stand-up from the likes of Tracy Morgan, Bridget Everett and Dane Cook, catch the Daily Show’s Trevor Noah do an original set at the Beacon Theatre, and much more.
+See stand-up from killer acts.
 NYC comedy fans are serious, so don’t wait to reserve your seats.

 The Radio City Christmas Spectacular 2018 literally kicks off the holiday season in NYC.
 Since 1933, the tap dancers, flying Santa and of course the Rockettes have put on one of the city’s most classic Christmas spectacles.
 If The Nutcracker from New York City Ballet is too stuffy and doesn’t have enough camels onstage for you, this show is the one to see.